gsimon75/esp8266_gps_unit/README.md

 Only somewhat, because it takes time for the GPS to send that data to us through a serial link: some hundreds of bits, at 9600 bps by default, or 230400 if we switch to that.

+To reduce the transmission delay we switch the Neo-6 to a vendor-specific UBX binary protocol and enable only those messages that are actually needed for location and timestamp data (i.e. no satellite status info, etc.) The code still contains a standard NMEA parser, so if a different GPS chip is used, all it takes is to toggle a `#define` in `gps.c`.

 NOTE: The uBlox Neo-6 GPS could emit a _timepulse_, a separate signal that marks the exact time of the reception, with that we could get sub-microsecond accuracy ... but those wires aren't published on the usual GPS drop-in modules.